Washington v. Davis: Court of Appeals

-Judgment
+Supreme Court

 The Supreme Court held that under the Constitution's Equal Protection Clause, "a law or other official act, without regard to whether it reflects a racially discriminatory purpose, [is not] unconstitutional solely because it has a racially disproportionate impact."
 A plaintiff must prove discriminatory motive on the part of the state actor to receive redress under the Constitution, not just discriminatory impact.
 It held a "disproportionate impact is not irrelevant, but it is not the sole touchstone of an invidious racial discrimination forbidden by the Constitution."
+Disparities must connect to evidence of discriminatory purpose or discriminatory administration.

+Although discriminatory intent is required for a constitutional racial discrimination claim, that intent does not have to be explicitly stated in the law itself.
+Discriminatory intent can sometimes be inferred from circumstantial evidence, including racial disparities.
+In some situations—such as the near-total exclusion of Black citizens from juries—the disparity is so extreme that it is difficult to explain except on racial grounds.
+In those cases, the impact itself can strongly suggest unconstitutional discrimination.

+Once plaintiffs establish a strong prima facie case suggesting intentional discrimination, the burden shifts to the state to show that neutral procedures—not racial bias—produced the unequal result.

 The Court also examined whether Test 21 had a discriminatory effect.
 After applying the disparate impact analysis, it held that Test 21 did not have a discriminatory effect on blacks.
 The Court held that the Court of Appeals had erroneously assumed that the stricter, effects-based "disparate impact" test, under Title VII of the Civil Rights Act of 1964, existed under the Constitution's Equal Protection Clause as well.
 The Court pointed out that the Washington, D.C., police department had gone to significant lengths to recruit black officers.
 In the years since the case was brought before the trial court, the ratio of blacks on the police force to blacks in the community had nearly evened out.